-The Hawaii Asia-Pacific Affairs Leadership Program will help the next generation of Hawaii’s leaders develop a solid knowledge base of the major political, economic, and security issues in the Asia Pacific.
+The Hawaii Asia-Pacific Affairs Leadership Program immerses the next generation of Hawaii’s leaders in the major political, economic, and security issues of the region.

-Participants meet 1-2 times a month from September to May for roundtable discussions focused on key Asia-Pacific issues.
+Participants meet 1-2 times a month from October to June for roundtable discussions focused on key regional issues.
 These meetings usually occur weeknights from 6 p.m. to 8 p.m.
 Participants may also be invited to optional breakfast briefings on weekdays from 8 a.m. to 9:30 a.m.
-Extra opportunities such as volunteering, internships, site visits, and partner events will also be available throughout the program.
+Additional opportunities such as volunteering, site visits, and partner events are also part of the APAL experience.

-Undergraduate students, graduate students with limited experience in the field, and young professionals (18 to 30 years old) are welcome to apply for the program.
-Applicants must be based on Oahu from September of the year the cohort begins through May of the following year.
+Individuals between 18-30 years of age are eligible to apply.
+This can include active or recently graduated students, service members, and young professionals.
+Those with limited experience in the field are welcome to apply.
+Applicants must be based on Oahu from October of the year the cohort begins through June of the following year.

 To be considered for our 2022 – 2023 APAL Cohort, please complete the online application, including your resume/CV and a 1-2 page writing sample.
 Applications are due by September 29, 2022.